A non-iterative formula for straightening fillings of Young diagrams

 \begin{example} The partition $(4,2,2)$ is identified with the following Young diagram.

 \end{example}

 Given a partition $\lambda$, a \emph{filling} $F$ of shape $\lambda$ with entries in $[n]$ is an assignment of a value in $[n]$ to each location in the Young diagram $\lambda$.
 We write $F(r,c)$ for the value of a filling $F$ at the location $(r,c)$.
-A filling such that for each each fixed column there are no duplicated values is called a \emph{cardinal filling}.
-A \emph{tableaux} $T$ of shape $\lambda$ with entries in $[n]$ is a cardinal filling such that the values increase strictly down each column.
-A \emph{semistandard tableaux} $S$ of shape $\lambda$ with entries in $[n]$ is a tableaux such that the values increase weakly along each row.
-The \emph{content} of a filling is a finite sequence of non-negative numbers $z=(z_1,\ldots,z_n)$ where $z_i$ is equal to the number of locations with value equal to $i$ in the filling.
+A filling such that no column contains two equal values is called a \emph{cardinal filling}.
+A \emph{tableau} $T$ of shape $\lambda$ with entries in $[n]$ is a cardinal filling such that the values increase strictly down each column.
+A \emph{semistandard tableau} $S$ of shape $\lambda$ with entries in $[n]$ is a tableau such that the values increase weakly along each row.
+The \emph{content} of a filling is the $n$-tuple of non-negative numbers $z=(z_1,\ldots,z_n)$ where $z_i$ is equal to the number of locations with value equal to $i$ in the filling.
 A filling is called a \emph{numbering} of shape $\lambda$ if the content of the filling equals $|\lambda| \times 1$.
-A semistandard tableaux that is also a numbering is called a \emph{standard tableaux}.
+A semistandard tableau that is also a numbering is called a \emph{standard tableau}.

-\begin{example} From left to right: a filling, cardinal filling, tableaux, semistandard tableaux, and standard tableaux of shape $(4,2,2)$.
+\begin{example} From left to right: a filling, cardinal filling, tableau, semistandard tableau, and standard tableau of shape $(4,2,2)$.

 \end{example}